Reshetylivka: Banks

 PRYVATBANK JSCB, Reshetylivka Branch Office, Aval, Reshetylivka Branch Office, Nadra, Idex Bank, OshchadBank are the banks located in the settlement.

 Industrial organizations

 Reshetylivka Motor Transport Enterprise No 153 and Raiavtodor Reshetylivka Branch Office of Affiliate Poltavaoblavtodor have both operated since 1976.

 Reshetylivka Private Art Handicraft Centre which opened in 1903 is also located in the settlement.

 Education

 Arts and Crafts School and an Agricultural School operate in the settlement.

+Culture

+Reshetylivka is known for its white-on-white embroidery and carpets with a floral ornament.
+Both items are on the National Register of Intangible Cultural Heritage of Ukraine.